-The FG-CPU offers a backbone module consisting of three perspectives convolution layers sequence with attention modules.
+The FG-CPU offers a backbone module consisting of three branches of convolution layers sequence with attention modules.
 It is used to extract face features.
-Inspired by the backbone in [10], each perspectives or branch consists of three 3×3 convolution layers.
-Unlike in [10], it uses different dilatation rates.
+Each branch consists of three 3×3 convolution layers with different dilatation rates.
 The first branch uses dilation rate 1 (no dilation), the second uses dilation rate 2, and the last uses dilation rate 3.
 In order to fetch more information at a higher level of the feature map, the 3×3 convolution layers in every branch are arranged sequentially with a two-times kernel increasing from 16, 32, and 64.
 It applies a few kernel numbers to press the number of parameters.
 It will make the model more efficient.